sonots/sonots.github.io/source/_posts/2014-05-12-fluentd-server-released.markdown

 categories:
 ---

-[fluentd-server](https://github.com/sonots/fluentd-server), a Fluentd config distribution server, is released!
+[Fluentd Server](https://github.com/sonots/fluentd-server), a Fluentd config distribution server, was released!

 ## What is Fluentd Server

-I heard opinions as some users of Fluentd want something like chef-server for Fluentd, so I created the fluentd-server.
+I heard as some users of Fluentd want something like chef-server for Fluentd, so I created the fluentd-server.

 With Fluentd Server, you can manage fluentd configuration files centrally with erb.

-For example, you may create a config post whose name is worker as:
+For example, you may create a config whose name is `worker` as:

 ```apache
 <source>